tabletoptools/Hawthorne-Docs/hawthorne/homebrew.md

 This hand crossbow is made of a dark wood and black metal with a white design of spider webs all over the weapon.

-A character may speak the command word as a bonus action to have the web design on the crossbow to fly off the weapon at a creature.
+A character may speak the command word as a bonus action to have the web design on the crossbow to fly off the weapon at a creature within 30 feet.
 The creature must succeed a DC 15 Dexterity saving throw or be restrained by webs.

 A creature restrained by the webs can use its action to make a DC 15 Strength check.
 If it succeeds, it is no longer restrained.
 Once used, this property can’t be used again until the next sunset.